ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 ???
 Community Over Code also means that You Need To Participate.

-Each of these is a set of topics about a kind of behaviors that Apache projects are expected to follow.  **What do you want to talk about?**
+Each of these is a set of topics about a group of collective behaviors that focus on specific techniques to help collaboration.

+**What do you want to talk about?**

 Note: there's an obvious first topic to cover!